realpnut/pnutmap/README.md

 ## about

-pnmap is a simple interactive Python wrapper for `nmap` designed for fast network scanning from the terminal.
+pnutmap is a simple interactive Python wrapper for `nmap` designed for fast network scanning from the terminal.

 it provides an easier way to run common reconnaissance commands without manually typing full nmap flags every time.